Right Arrow

 • Underutilized resources through templates like "Vehicle Absent" or "Forklift Absent"

-Immediate bottleneck identification enables rapid response before constraints significantly impact production.
-Alerts include specific recommendations for addressing identified bottlenecks, allowing supervisors to direct resources precisely where needed.
+Rapid bottleneck identification enables rapid response before constraints materially impact production.
+Alerts provide the data needed to address identified bottlenecks, allowing them to direct resources precisely where needed.

 Data-driven continuous improvement

-Video AI reduces investigation time by up to 95% compared to manual review through intelligent search capabilities, enabling searches for specific events like "changeover delays on Line 3" in seconds.
-This dramatic reduction in administrative burden frees supervisors to focus on optimization rather than documentation.
+Video AI can drastically reduce investigation time compared to manual review through intelligent search capabilities, enabling searches for specific events like "changeover delays on Line 3" in seconds.
+This considerable reduction in administrative burden frees them to focus on optimization rather than documentation.

-The system automatically captures and categorizes all detected events with video evidence, creating a searchable database for identifying patterns, trends, and root causes of recurring issues.
-This data-driven approach enables:
+The platform automatically captures and categorizes detected events with video evidence, creating a searchable database for identifying patterns, trends, and root causes of recurring issues.
+This data-driven approach supports:

 • Quantified comparisons between shifts and operators